pozsarzs/alanz80x/README.md

 ## Operation

 The operation of the machine is based on state transitions, which can be described by tuples, in the form below.
+Operating modes determine the direction of read and write operations.

 |mode|   initial   |     from    |      to     |    read     |    write    |    move     |     move    |            next           |    final    |                                                                              9-tuple                                                                |
 |:--:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-----------:|:-------------------------:|:-----------:|:---------------------------------------------------------------------------------------------------------------------------------------------------:|